material-motion/material-motion-js/packages/views-react/README.md

 Material Motion is an experimental project to bring gestural interaction to the Web.

 The React adaptor was originally written to aid in attaching streams to/from a tree of React components.
 Since then, we've discovered [JSS](https://github.com/cssinjs/jss/), a framework-agnostic way to attach a stream of styles to a document's style sheet.
-Because it interacts directly with the style system, it bypasses React rendering to minimize the amount of work done per-frame.
-This makes JSS a more performant than [`material-motion-views-react`](http://npmjs.com/package/material-motion-views-react).
+Because it interacts directly with the browser's style engine, it bypasses React rendering to minimize the amount of work done per-frame.
+That makes JSS a more performant than this package.

 The Material Motion team recommends JSS.
 This React adaptor is being published for archival purposes, but will not be maintained going forward.